Ans155/StockBot/README.md

 In the client directory, run npm start to start the React app.
 Access the app in your browser at http://localhost:3000.

+## Testing the App

+To test the functionalities of our app, utilize the provided `.ipynb` files.
+Open `Bot_using_LLAMA2.ipynb` for StockBot with Llama2 LLM or `Bot_using_GeminiAPI.ipynb` for StockBot with Gemini LLM in Google Colab or any other virtual environment of your choice to experiment with the app.